treecaptcha/uwu/README.md

 # UWUIFY
 Uwuify any Spigot/Paper/Purpur server

-Uwuify is the next generation in block based computer games (i.e. minecraft).
-It has the ability to revolutionise minecraft gameplay through the use of uwufication of chat, signs and books.
+Uwuify unlocks the next generation of block based computing (i.e. minecraft).
+It has the ability to revolutionize minecraft gameplay through the use of uwufication of chat, signs and books.